-If you would like to discuss the implications of Capital Gains Tax on your 2020/2021 tax return, please contact your Finura adviser.
+If you would like to discuss the implications of Capital Gains Tax on your tax return, please contact your Finura planner.

 Articles on this website are offered only for general information and educational purposes.
 They are not offered as, and do not constitute, financial advice.
 You should not act or rely on any information contained in this website without first seeking advice from a professional.

 Past performance is not a guide to future performance and may not be repeated.
 Capital is at risk; investments and the income from them can fall as well as rise and investors may not get back the amounts originally invested.